Move your brick and mortar to online or directly start an e-commerce business

 There are over 3 billion internet users on Earth, (3,563,113,601 more exactly at the time we were writing this article), that’s about 40% of the world’s population.
-Of which two thirds have made online purchases in the last 12 months.
-If you have or plan to begin an online business, these news must tickle your fancy.
+Of which two-thirds have made online purchases in the last 12 months.
+If you have or plan to begin an online business, this news must tickle your fancy.

 But starting the business isn’t enough for it to become successful.
 Any business is just like a plant: if you don’t water it and give it nutrients, it will die.
 That’s why in this article we’re telling you what you can do in order for your business to be both profitable and known by everybody.

-There are many ways through which you can promote your eCommerce business, but there are some thing you need to research before getting into promotion.
+There are many ways through which you can promote your eCommerce business, but there are some things you need to research before getting into promotion.

 eCommerce marketing can be defined in many different ways and can include both Online or Offline campaign strategies.

 Most often, it’s considered to be the marketing of goods and services over the Internet or any other electronic network (like a mobile phone or PDA).

 eCommerce marketing is commonly referred to as eCommerce optimization, online marketing, search engine marketing, search engine optimization, catalog optimization, product SEO, merchant marketing and many more variations of those terms.

 An eCommerce marketing strategy is the way (or ways) through which an e-commerce business can reach out to potential customers.
 Shortly, it is both about driving traffic to your website and optimizing the user experience on your site.
 Usually, a strategy includes content marketing, social media, email marketing, SEO, link building, and many other ways traditional or not.